Every worldly cardinal admits a Gödel-Bernays structure

 • ZFC

-We might consider the natural strengthenings of otherworldliness, where one wants $V_\kappa\prec V_\lambda$ where $\lambda$ is itself otherworldly.
-That is, $\kappa$ is the beginning of an elementary chain of three models, not just two.
-This is different from having merely that $V_\kappa\prec V_\lambda$ and $V_\kappa\prec V_\eta$ for some $\eta>\lambda$, because perhaps $V_\lambda$ is not elementary in $V_\eta$, even though $V_\kappa$ is.
+We might consider the natural strengthenings of otherworldliness, where one wants VκVλ where λ is itself otherworldly.
+That is, κ is the beginning of an elementary chain of three models, not just two.
+This is different from having merely that VκVλ and VκVη for some η>λ, because perhaps Vλ is not elementary in Vη, even though Vκ is.
 Extending successively is a more demanding requirement.

-One then naturally wants longer and longer chains, and ultimately we find ourselves considering various notions of rank in the rank elementary forest, which is the relation $\kappa\preceq\lambda\iff V_\kappa\prec V_\lambda$.
+One then naturally wants longer and longer chains, and ultimately we find ourselves considering various notions of rank in the rank elementary forest, which is the relation κλVκVλ.
 The otherworldly cardinals are simply the non-maximal nodes in this order, while it will be interesting to consider the nodes that can be extended to longer elementary chains.

 Worldly cardinals are not always downwards absolute

 UniversumI recently came to realize that worldly cardinals are not necessarily downward absolute to transitive inner models.
-That is, it can happen that a cardinal $\kappa$ is worldly in the full set-theoretic universe $V$, but not in some transitive inner model $W$, even when $W$ is itself a model of ZFC.
+That is, it can happen that a cardinal κ is worldly in the full set-theoretic universe V, but not in some transitive inner model W, even when W is itself a model of ZFC.
 The observation came out of some conversations I had with Alexander Block from Hamburg during his recent research visit to New York.
 Let me explain the argument.

 Although the inaccessible cardinals are often viewed as the entryway to the large cardinal hierarchy, there is a useful large cardinal concept weaker than inaccessibility.
-Namely, a cardinal $\kappa$ is worldly, if $V_\kappa$ is a model of $\ZFC$.
-Every inaccessible cardinal is worldly, and in fact a limit of worldly cardinals, because if $\kappa$ is inaccessible, then there is an elementary chain of cardinals $\lambda<\kappa$ with $V_\lambda\prec V_\kappa$, and all such $\lambda$ are worldly.
-The regular worldly cardinals are precisely the inaccessible cardinals, but the least worldly cardinal is always singular of cofinality $\omega$.
+Namely, a cardinal κ is worldly, if Vκ is a model of ZFC.
+Every inaccessible cardinal is worldly, and in fact a limit of worldly cardinals, because if κ is inaccessible, then there is an elementary chain of cardinals λ<κ with VλVκ, and all such λ are worldly.
+The regular worldly cardinals are precisely the inaccessible cardinals, but the least worldly cardinal is always singular of cofinality ω.

 The worldly cardinals can be seen as a kind of poor-man’s inaccessible cardinal, in that worldliness often suffices in place of inaccessibility in many arguments, and this sometimes allows one to weaken a large cardinal hypothesis.
 But meanwhile, they do have some significant strengths.
-For example, if $\kappa$ is worldly, then $V_\kappa$ satisfies the principle that every set is an element of a transitive model of $\ZFC$.
+For example, if κ is worldly, then Vκ satisfies the principle that every set is an element of a transitive model of ZFC.

-The various degrees of hyper-inaccessibility are also downwards absolute to inner models, so that if $\kappa$ is an inaccessible limit of inaccessible limits of inaccessible cardinals, for example, then this is also true in any inner model.
+The various degrees of hyper-inaccessibility are also downwards absolute to inner models, so that if κ is an inaccessible limit of inaccessible limits of inaccessible cardinals, for example, then this is also true in any inner model.
 This downward absoluteness extends all the way through the hyperinaccessibility hierarchy and up to the Mahlo cardinals and beyond.
-A cardinal $\kappa$ is Mahlo, if it is a strong limit and the regular cardinals below $\kappa$ form a stationary set.
-We have observed that being regular is downward absolute, and it is easy to see that every stationary set $S$ is stationary in every inner model, since otherwise there would be a club set $C$ disjoint from $S$ in the inner model, and this club would still be a club in $V$.
-Similarly, the various levels of hyper-Mahloness are also downward absolute.
+A cardinal κ is Mahlo, if it is a strong limit and the regular cardinals below κ form a stationary set.
+We have observed that being regular is downward absolute, and it is easy to see that every stationary set S is stationary in every inner model, since otherwise there would be a club set C disjoint from S in the inner model, and this club would still be a club in V. Similarly, the various levels of hyper-Mahloness are also downward absolute.

 Observation.
-If $\kappa$ is worldly, then it is worldly in $L$.
+If κ is worldly, then it is worldly in L.

 But meanwhile, in the general case, worldliness is not downward absolute.

 Theorem.
 Worldliness is not necessarily downward absolute to all inner models.
-It is relatively consistent with $\ZFC$ that there is a worldly cardinal $\kappa$ and an inner model $W\of V$, such that $\kappa$ is not worldly in $W$.
+It is relatively consistent with ZFC that there is a worldly cardinal κ and an inner model WV, such that κ is not worldly in W.

-But if we pick $A\of\kappa$ to be a short cofinal set in $\kappa$, which is possible because $\kappa$ is singular, then $\kappa$ will not be worldly in the inner model $V[G_A]$, since in $V_\kappa[G_A]$ we will be able to identify that sequence as the places where the GCH fails.
-So $\kappa$ is not worldly in $V[G_A]$.
+But if we pick Aκ to be a short cofinal set in κ, which is possible because κ is singular, then κ will not be worldly in the inner model V[GA], since in Vκ[GA] we will be able to identify that sequence as the places where the GCH fails.
+So κ is not worldly in V[GA].

-In summary, $\kappa$ was worldly in $V[G]$, but not in the transitive inner model $W=V[G_A]$, and so worldliness is not downward absolute.
+In summary, κ was worldly in V[G], but not in the transitive inner model W=V[GA], and so worldliness is not downward absolute.
 QED